 or call 610-436-2872 to schedule a tour.

-All prospective art majors must first apply for admission to WCU and be academically accepted by the Office of Undergraduate Admissions prior to submitting a portfolio.
-The Department of Art + Design cannot review any student portfolios from students that have not been academically accepted to West Chester University of Pennsylvania.
-Once you have been academically accepted by the Office of Undergraduate Admissions and the Department of Art + Design have been given clearance, we will send an invitation to submit a portfolio to Slideroom, an online portfolio review site.
+All prospective art majors must first apply for admission to WCU prior to submitting a portfolio.
+The Department of Art + Design cannot review any student portfolios from students who have not completed an application with the Office of Undergraduate Admissions.
+Once you have completed your application, you will receive a request via email to submit your portfolio to Slideroom, an online portfolio review site.
+You will need to register and pay a nominal fee in order to upload your portfolio to Slideroom.
 Portfolios will be reviewed weekly so we encourage you to submit your portfolio as soon as it is completed.
-On Slideroom, you will need to register and pay a nominal fee.
-The department will send out responses to students as soon as they are available.
+Once the Department of Art + Design has reviewed your portfolio, you will be notified of the results by email from the Office of Undergraduate Admissions.

 The Besse Grubb Memorial Scholarship for Graphic Design, is named after Bessie Grubb, who was employed at West Chester University in the College of Education's Visual Aids Department for 30 years until her retirement in 1969.
 This scholarship is awarded to an outstanding graphic design major in their junior year.